solfang/solfang.github.io/_posts/2021-02-06-BDO-truevalue.md

 As you can see, calculating the true value only has merit when comparing different recipes which all have at least one rare material.
 For anything else (say comparing grain->flour to flour->dough processing profits), a simple side-by-side profit comparison will do.

+Below, I'll go over an example for each of the two scenarios.

 ## Scenario 1: Best profit per material

 <img src="/files/bdo_truevalue/coconuts_meme2.png">